danielle707/StockX-Predictive-Modeling/readme.md

 ![timeyeezy](data/media/timeyeezy.png)

-Statistically, the best time to resell is 3 to 5 weeks before the release date 0.
-The worst time to resell is the first 9 weeks after release, when the market is saturated.
-After that, as the availability in market declines, buyers are willing to pay higher premiums.
+Statistically, the best time to sell in the secondary market is 3 to 5 weeks before the release date.
+The worst time to sell is the first 9 weeks after release, when the market is saturated.
+After that, as the availability in market declines, buyers are generally willing to pay higher premiums.

 ### Color Feature

 Our dataset consists of two major brands – yeezy and nike off-white.
-In terms of yeezy, we can see that basic colors including black, white, and grey have constant growth.
+In terms of yeezy, we could see that basic colors including black, white, and grey have constant growth.
 Bolder colors like orange would start high but decline as time passes.
-In terms of off-shite, red is the most popular color.
+In terms of off-white, red is the most popular color.

 ### Region Feature

 Looking at the number of sales, California ranks the first and Oregon ranks the third.
 However, when we look at the percentage of population that purchases from StockX, Oregon comes to the top with nearly 2 transactions per 1000 people.
-This means that StockX might want to make more promotions in Oregon, but keep in mind that as a reseller, we cannot control the sales region.
+Hence, StockX might want to make more promotions in Oregon, but keep in mind that as a reseller, we cannot control the sales region.

 ![edaregion](data/media/edaregion.png)